 Jugos del Valle SAPI, a juicemaker partly owned by Coca-Cola Co.
-(KO), plans to acquire dairy company Santa Clara Mercantil de Pachuca SA, according to a filing with Mexico’s antitrust regulator.
+(KO:US), plans to acquire dairy company Santa Clara Mercantil de Pachuca SA, according to a filing with Mexico’s antitrust regulator.

 The board of the Federal Competition Commission will meet July 5 to review the transaction, according to the filing on the agency’s website.
 Jugos del Valle’s part owners also include Coca-Cola Femsa SAB (KOFL), the largest Coke bottler in Latin America, and other Coke bottlers.